KennedyNolasco/MatAPI/README.md

 # MatAPI
 Matrix API for matrix manipulation in C, also has a simple function to calculate an integral using the trapezoidal rule.
+It also features a simple GUI to use the various functions.
 # Operations:
 - multiplication of two matrixes
 - addition of two matrixes